Beta feature

 View and manage your team’s runners from Runner settings.
 Select Team > Team Settings in the Postman header then select Runners in the left sidebar.

-From Runner settings, you can review each runner’s name, health status, last ping date and time, workspace visibility, creator, creation date, and modified date.
+From Runner settings, you can review each runner’s name, health status, last ping date, workspace visibility, creator, creation date, and modified date.
 Search by runner name, filter by health status in the Status dropdown list, and filter by user in the Created by dropdown list.
-You can also click a runner’s name to view more details about a specific runner, such as the runner key’s last generated date.
+You can also click a runner’s name to view more details about a specific runner, including monitors configured with a runner and each instance of a runner.

-Hover over the runners icon Company icon next to each runner’s name to view its health status and last ping date.
-The runners icon Company icon also has a colored dot that shows whether a runner has sent test results to the Postman cloud, providing insight about the health status of the runner:
+In the Status & last ping column, you can view the health status and last ping date for each runner.
+The colored dot shows whether a runner has sent test results to the Postman cloud, providing insight about the health status of the runner:

 • Healthy - A green dot means the runner recently sent results.